omarotxoa/docs-repo-readme/readme-simplified.md

 ```

 **Push your Task branch up to the repo**
-*Your branch TASK-XXX should always be available in the repo*
+*Your branch TASK-XXX should always be available in the repo.
+If its your first time pushing the branch up to the repo, you'll have to set upstream*
 ```
 git push
+git push --set-upstream origin TASK-000
 ```

 **Merge your work into Dev and push**